-THE CENTURY OF DECEPTION The Birth of the Hoax in EighteenthCentury Britain Ian Keable 'Fake news', 'going viral' and 'social media' may be phrases from the twenty-first century but the concepts were all born in a series of absurdist events some 250 years ago.
+THE CENTURY OF DECEPTION The Birth of the Hoax in Eighteenth-Century England Ian Keable 'A fascinating, witty and beautifully-written book.'
+Matt Lucas 'Utter joy!
+A delicious romp through the heyday of balderdash and grandscale deception, penned by one of the country's finest magical minds.'
+Derren Brown 'A masterful and fascinating journey into a hitherto hidden world of history, mystery and hoaxes.'
+Richard Wiseman, author of Shoot for the Moon: How the Moon Landings Taught us the 8 Secrets of Success 'Fake news', 'going viral' and 'social media' may be modern phrases but the concepts have been with us for centuries.
 In 1749 a newspaper advertisement appeared stating that a man would climb inside a bottle on the stage of a London theatre.
 Unfortunately, although the audience turned up, the conjurer didn't.
 Earlier in the same century a woman said she was giving birth to rabbits; later a new Shakespearian play was supposedly discovered and performed - like the Bottle Conjurer for one night only.
 In The Century Of Deception the magician and historian of conjuring Ian Keable tells the stories of these and several other eighteenth-century hoaxes including a sociopathic liar, a hilarious astrological prediction, a rapping ghost and a Frenchman attempting to go airborne in a Chinese temple.
 Hoaxes, of course, have always been around.
 But this was the era when they were first extensively reported, vividly depicted and reliably described - as well as forensically investigated.
 They were also widely influential, drawing in many celebrities of the day such as Samuel Johnson, Benjamin Franklin and Jonathan Swift and inflaming concerns about 'English credulity'.
 Embracing history and society, literature and the theatre, medicine and religion, satirical prints and paintings, imprisonment and capital punishment, and questions of 'whodunit' and 'whydunit', this entertaining and eye-popping book reveals how these hoaxes provide the perfect mirror for reflecting universal truths about our susceptibility to being duped.

-About the author

-lan Keable obtained a first-class degree from the University of Oxford in philosophy, politics and economics, qualified as a chartered accountant and then became a professional magician.
-A member of The Magic Circle with gold star, he has won several awards for his unique brand of comedy magic and is the author of three books for the general public as well as three works for professionals including Stand-Up: A Professional Guide to Comedy Magic and Charles Dickens Magician: Conjuring in Life, Letters and Literature.
+About the author Ian Keable obtained a first-class degree from the University of Oxford in philosophy, politics and economics, qualified as a chartered accountant and then became a professional magician.
+A member of The Magic Circle with gold star, he has won awards for his unique brand of comedy magic and is the author of three books for the general public as well as three for professionals including Stand-Up: A Professional Guide to Comedy Magic and Charles Dickens Magician: Conjuring in Life, Letters and Literature.
 He has made numerous appearances on television and has written and presented programmes for BBC Radio.
-He gives talks on cartoons, satirical prints and eighteenth-century hoaxes, still performs as a magician, and also does a show about Dickens's interest in conjuring and spiritualism.

-LPA controls: Translation, excluding Japan and Korea

-Publisher: Westbourne Press (editor: Lynn Gaspard)
+He gives talks on cartoons, satirical prints and 18th-century hoaxes, still performs as a magician, and also does a show about Dickens's interest in conjuring and spiritualism.
+LPA controls: Translation, excluding Japan and Korea Publisher: Westbourne Press (editor: Lynn Gaspard) Material: Finished copies On behalf of: The Science Factory Publication: September 2021 Length: 320 pages LPA 2020 History

-Material: Manuscript

-On behalf of: The Science Factory

-Publication: October 2021

-Length: 320 pages